m-nasiri/tensorflow-2.0/Classify_my_own_images_using_cnn/README.md

 We used Keras an high level api form tensorflow 2.0 to build our sequentioal model.

-`$ python extract_mnist_images.py`        to extract MNIST dataset images to train and test folders.
+run `$ python extract_mnist_images.py`        to extract MNIST dataset images to train and test folders.

-`$ python mnist_tfdata_cnn.py`            to read images and labels and push to CNN and train the model.
+run `$ python mnist_tfdata_cnn.py`            to read images and labels and push to CNN and train the model.